rm-hull/luma.oled/doc/python-usage.rst

   $ python examples/clock.py -d pygame

 .. note::
-   *pygame* is **NOT** installed as a dependency by default, and so must be manually installed before using any of these devices.
+   *Pygame* is required to use any of the emulated devices, but it is **NOT** installed as a dependency by default, and so must be manually installed before using any of these emulation devices.